turingschool/mod-0-curriculum/session1/index.md

 * Technology is constantly changing
 * Learning how to learn

-**There is no transcript** - Sure, you'll get a diploma upon graduation, but we don't have GPAs at Turing and grades are not the measurement of success. **We measure success in understanding.** Throughout your time at Turing you'll have projects and assessments that will allow us as instructors to guage your success.
-The main reason for this is because the ultimate goal here is for you to get a job in software development.
+**There is no transcript** - Sure, you'll get a diploma upon graduation, but we don't have GPAs at Turing and grades are not the measurement of success. **We measure success in understanding.** Throughout your time at Turing, you'll have projects and assessments that will allow us as instructors to gauge your success.
+This is because the ultimate goal here is for you to get a job in software development.
 And to do so, you need to show understanding during the interview process.

 ### Communication

 Make sure that you've added the **[Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)** to your own calendar.
 This is where you will find all mod 0 related events, including sessions, capstone study sessions, and other community wide events.

-We will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the *primary mode of communication* we use at Turing.
+We will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the **primary mode of communication** we use at Turing.
 Make sure that you're checking it once a day so that you can stay up to date.
 It's also a great place to ask questions if you are running into issues, as people are likely experiencing the same issue that you are.

-Let's practice a couple of slack features right now!
+* Let's practice a couple of slack features right now!
 Watch as we show you how to make and write in threads.
+  * Thread: What is your favorite food?

 ## Mod 0 Expecations

 Mod 0 is less about code or solving difficult problems and more about developing and learning tools, procedures, systems, and  learning behaviors/processes.
 For some of you, the technical content will be brand new.
 For others, it will be review.

-At the end of Session 5, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
+At the end of Session 4, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
 The assessment will be performance-based rather than multiple choice.
 The assessment instructions will include a checklist of what we're looking for to know that you've practiced and mastered the material.

 ### Being Turing Ready